 "Oh for fuck's sake," Tim rolled his eyes.
 "I'm me, you twat!
 When we were nine I accidentally shot you in the leg with an air rifle and you gave yourself a medal for bravery under fire.
 Satisfied?"

 Mike's hand receded and he gave Tim a look of apology.
 "Sorry, Tim.
 Can't be too careful."

-"Am I missing something here?"
-Tim half-shouted.
+Tim didn't like hearing that.
+"Am I missing something here?" he half-shouted.
 "What exactly is your interest in this?
 You never liked it when I spent time with Sophie, you never liked her, and you threatened to kill her if she left me, which she did!
-Now she's gone and by all rights you should be ecstatic."
+Now she's gone and by all rights you should be ecstatic!"

 "You were petty enough not to like her."
 Tim glared at Mike.

 "It wasn't so much not liking her as not liking you when you were around her," Mike said heavily, and pointed towards his Sergeant's chevrons.